danielsaidi/SystemNotification/README.md

 ## About SystemNotification

-`SystemNotification` is a `SwiftUI` library that lets you mimic the native iOS system notification, that for instance is presented when toggling silent mode on and off.
+`SystemNotification` is a `SwiftUI` library that lets you mimic the native iOS system notification that for instance is presented when toggling silent mode on and off.

 The result can look like this...or completely different: